Counterculture

 Archival inkjet print, 2016

-Counterculture appropriates the visual grammar of commercial product photography to stage an aesthetic reversal.
-The photographs depict wildflowers commonly dismissed as “weeds,” gathered along the banks of the Vltava River in Prague and isolated within a studio setup designed for luxury commodities.
-Through controlled lighting and compositional precision, plants associated with neglect, transience, and decay are rendered as objects of visual intensity and value.
+Counterculture adopts the visual language of commercial product photography and redirects it toward an unexpected subject.
+The photographs present wildflowers commonly dismissed as “weeds,” gathered along the banks of the Vltava River in Prague and photographed in a controlled studio environment typically used to display luxury commodities.
+Through careful lighting and precise composition, plants associated with neglect and transience appear with an unusual intensity, occupying the visual space usually reserved for desirable consumer objects.